Models

 Land-use classes

-Besides the default soil-bearing ground cover, HBV supports the HBV land-use classes as land covers: forest (canopy interception on the rain path), lake (exclusive open-water cover: all precipitation direct, open-water evaporation, linear outflow — its own no-snow structure variant) and glacier (Socont-style: glacier-area rain + snowmelt and ice melt feed two linear sub-basin reservoirs draining to the outlet, with a glacier-free base variant).
+Besides the default soil-bearing open cover, HBV supports the HBV land-use classes as land covers: forest (an optional canopy interception on the rain path, enabled with forest_interception=True), lake (exclusive open-water cover: all precipitation direct, open-water evaporation, linear outflow — its own no-snow structure variant) and glacier (Socont-style: glacier-area rain + snowmelt and ice melt feed two linear sub-basin reservoirs draining to the outlet, with a glacier-free base variant).

 HBV-96